kushv818/embedded-onboarding/section-03/README.md

 ## 5. Direct Memory Access (DMA)
 Normally, having a peripheral accessing memory requires the CPU to handle every single transaction.
 With high speed data streams such as ADCs sampling thousands, maybe even millions of times per second, these operations can quickly bog down the CPU.
-Luckily, there exists a solution to offload these data transfer operations.
+Luckily, there exists a solution to offload these data transfer operations so that the CPU can focus on other tasks.

 **Direct Memory Access**, or **DMA** is a feature that allows a peripheral to interface directly with memory with minimal intervention from the CPU.
+A DMA controller is used to automatically move data from the peripheral to memory while the CPU is free to do other tasks in the background.

+> External DMA cards have become a popular method used for undetected cheating in video games.
+DMA allows a player to read the memory of the system directly, bypassing all checks from the CPU and anti-cheat software.

+### How to Use DMA

+The DMA controller is set up with a data buffer for the peripheral data to be stored and later transferred.
+Upon completion, DMA controller will fire an interrupt to signal that the buffer is filled.
+You can then use the provided interrupt handler to process the recently transferred data from the peripheral however you want.

+On most microcontrollers including the STM32, The DMA controller will fire interrupts when the DMA buffer are both half-filled and completely filled.
+Knowing this, you can double the buffer size and process one half of the data while the other half fills in a process known as **Double-Buffering** or a **Ping-Pong Buffer**.

+### Exercise 3: Reading Analog Voltages with the ADC using DMA
+Navigate to ```WORK.md``` in this section and begin the third exercise.

 ## 6. Serial Communication
 TODO